 - Talk to your bank or building society about how they can help you manage your money - If you face going into the red, warn your bank.
-An authorised overdraft is much cheaper than an unauthorised one - If you're having to choose which debts to pay off, you'll find advice at: www.nidirect.gov.uk/articles/dealingdebt-problems-guide
+An authorised overdraft is much cheaper than an unauthorised one - If you're having to choose which debts to pay off, and which to ignore, the www.nidirect.gov.uk website offers advice.